 - German chamomile oil has carminative, antispasmodic, mild sedative, anti-fungal, anti-inflammatory, antiseptic properties.
 This beneficial essential oil penetrates deep into the layers of your skin where its potent anti-inflammatory action can restore and soothe irritated skin and other skin conditions.
-The inflammation and redness vanishes, plus it will make a scar-free skin.
+The inflammation and redness vanish, plus it will make a scar-free skin.

 - Coconut oil is a gentle, yet thorough cleanser.
 It softens the keratin caps and makes exfoliation much easier.
 The light, spreading texture of coconut oil enables it to seep into the hair follicles and dissolve the hardened sebum, bringing it up to the skin surface.

 - Lemongrass essential oil is used for getting rid of cellulite, toning oily skin, as well as opening, blocked pores and ingrown hairs.
-It will keep an ingrown hair away from infection and be turning into a boil.
+It will keep an ingrown hair away from infection and be turned into a boil.